 One of our highest priorities is protecting the lives and interests of U.S. students traveling, studying, and living abroad.
 Exploring new destinations and experiencing other cultures is both rewarding and exciting, but it is also important to do so safely.
 Be mindful of your surroundings, learn the local laws and customs, keep a low profile and be prepared.
 Every traveler is unique, students with special considerations – such as women and LGBTI travelers – may face additional challenges in other countries.

 Throughout the past year, there have been reports from U.S. citizens concerned they may have consumed unregulated alcohol.
 Drink responsibly and in moderation.
 Stop and seek medical attention if you begin to feel ill.
 Students are more likely to encounter theft and assault when they are in an unfamiliar environment and unskilled at interpreting the environment and language.
-If you have questions or need to report an incident, contact the American Citizen Services unit at the nearest U.S. embassy or consulate.
+If you have questions or need to report an incident, contact the American Citizens Services unit at the nearest U.S. embassy or consulate.
 You may also contact the U.S. Department of State’s Bureau of Consular Affairs in Washington, D.C. at 888-407-4747 or 202-501-4444.
 We have an officer available to assist you in an emergency 24/7.

 Review our Traveler’s Checklist, which includes: